lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

     1. Host must be able to input a session title and a multi-line text description.
     2. Host must be able to select and upload multiple files of supported types (PDF, DOCX, JPG, PNG, MP3, MP4 - defined in Component 10.3).
     3. Files must be uploaded to secure storage (Supabase Storage).
-    4. Text and references to uploaded files must be sent to PicaOS for analysis.
+    4. Text and references to uploaded files must be sent to AI Orchestration Layer for analysis.
-    5. PicaOS must be ableto retrieve file content from storage for analysis.
+    5. AI Orchestration Layer must be ableto retrieve file content from storage for analysis.
-    6. PicaOS must use Google GenAI (text, STT, vision models as appropriate) to analyze all provided inputs.
+    6. AI Orchestration Layer must use Google GenAI (text, STT, vision models as appropriate) to analyze all provided inputs.
     7. Initial session record must be created in Supabase.
     8. User must receive confirmation of submission and indication that analysis is proceeding.
 *   **Service Breakdown & Responsibilities:**